What do we use remote sensing for?

 First, if we are going to solve some of the major challenges of our time, remote sensing data is fundamentally important to monitor the Earth as an entire system.
 Literally, there are thousands of uses for remote sensing, but here are just 100 of remote sensing applications.

-For example, the Arctic is an unforgiving destination to travel to, let alone monitor on a daily basis.
-In fact, it may be one of the last great frontiers for human development on Earth such as mineral extraction, natural gas, as well as potential shortcuts for shipping routes.
-Currently, scientists leverage remote sensing for sea ice monitoring, ship tracking and even national defense.
+For example, the Arctic is an unforgiving destination to travel to.
+Because of the obvious safety risks of field activity, scientists leverage remote sensing for sea ice monitoring, ship tracking and even national defense.

-Already, you see growth in the usage of Light Detection and Ranging (LiDAR) which is simply just a way to accurately measure how far things are.
+Already, we see growth in the usage of Light Detection and Ranging (LiDAR) which is simply just a way to accurately measure how far things are.
 Often, airplanes and drones capture LiDAR depending on the size and area of land.
-Using digital elelvation models from LiDAR, we can better predict risk of flooding, archaeological sites and even autonomous vehicles.
+Using digital elevation models from LiDAR, we can better predict risk of flooding, archaeological sites and even autonomous vehicles.

 How does remote sensing work?